Simontagbor/Steghub-DevOps-training/Ansible_Refactoring_and_Static_Assignment/README.md

 - [x] We tested the refactored codebase by running the site.yml playbook.

-Now that we have tnested our code changes, we can commit the changes and create a pull request for our teamates to review before merging into the master branch.
+Now that we have tested our code changes, we can commit the changes and create a pull request for our teamates to review before merging into the master branch.

 ```bash
 git add ansible-config-mgt/playbooks ansible-config-mgt/static-assignments ansible-config-mgt/roles ansible-config-mgt/inventory